opstree/ot-react-packages/packages/cli/README.md

 If you encounter any issues:
 1. Ensure you are using **Node.js v20.12+** (required for native environment loading).
 2. Check if your project root has a `package.json` file.
-3. Use `npx opscli --help` for a full list of commands.
+3. Use `opscli --help` for a full list of commands.

 ---